uogbuji/versa/tools/py/pipeline/README.md

 use a built-in or custom reader to create the input model, and use a writer to serialize the output model.

-This implementation of Versa pipelines is a Python-based DSL, but the intended general semantics are declarative.
+At the heart of this implementation of Versa pipelines is a Python-based DSL, but the intended general semantics are declarative.

 # Structure